 The English Guided Tour

 There are up to five guided tours a day in English, ranging from about $13 to $19 depending on the day and how far in advance you book.
-Laura and I booked a tour during our two days in Hamburg.
-It wasn’t easy to squeeze it in considering how many activities there are within Hamburg, especially during the Christmas season, but thank god we did!
+I booked a tour during my two days in Hamburg.
+It wasn’t easy to squeeze it in considering how many activities there are within Hamburg, especially during the Christmas season, but thank god I did!
 If you were only in the city for a day, I’d still recommend this museum, along with Miniatur Wunderland.

 The tour went on to show how shipments were made, including inspections for mold and insects, classifying the quality of the beans, etc. I loved how the museum set up the display like an actual dock with a shipping container and provides the instruments used by shipment inspectors.